hoppjs/docs/contents/overview/getting-started.md

 The name of the export is used as the name of your task.
 The default task is under 'default' (`exports.default = ...`).

+## git + hopp.lock

+hopp generates a file called `hopp.lock` when it builds and it uses this file to store information about its builds (in order to optimize future builds).

+The rule of thumb for whether or not you should commit this file is simple:

+**If you are committing your output files (compiled sources) to git, you should commit the `hopp.lock` file.**

+This is because `hopp.lock` assumes that the built source is intact since the last build.
+Due to this, there's also another rule you should follow:

+**NEVER MODIFY THE BUILT FILES DIRECTLY.** Use hopp to do it.

 ## Modernizing hoppfiles

 If you want to write your hoppfiles using ES2015, you must install